Ryan Allen (American football)

-Ryan Allen (born February 28, 1990) is an American football punter who is a free agent.
-He played college football for the Louisiana Tech University.
-Allen won the 2011 and 2012 Ray Guy Awards and was a consensus All-American in 2012.
-He was signed by the New England Patriots as an undrafted free agent in 2013.
+Ryan Allen (born February 28, 1990) is an American football coach and former punter who is a special teams player development and specialist coach for the Clemson Tigers.
+He played seven seasons in the National Football League (NFL).
+He is best known for being the starting punter for the New England Patriots for six seasons, during which he won three Super Bowls and was their longest serving starting punter of the Bill Belichick era.
+Allen played college football for the Oregon State Beavers and the Louisiana Tech Bulldogs.
+He won twice the Ray Guy Award in 2011 and 2012, and also was a unanimous All-American in 2012.
+Allen was signed by the Patriots as an undrafted free agent in 2013.

-High school career
+Early life

 Allen attended West Salem High School in Salem, Oregon, where he played on the football team for two years as a punter/kicker.
-In 2007, he was named to the all-state first team.
+In 2007, Allen was named to the all-state first team.

 College career

 In 2008, Allen walked on at Oregon State along with fellow punter Johnny Hekker.

-As a freshman, he was redshirted.
+As a freshman, Allen was redshirted.
 He did not play in 2009 as he remained behind Hekker on the team's depth chart.

-He then went to Louisiana Tech, and in 2010, he played in 12 games, averaging 40.8 yards on 60 punts.
-He had 21 punts go inside the 20-yard line.
-Four of his punts went over 50 yards, including a season-long punt of 66 yards.
+Allen then went to Louisiana Tech, and in 2010, he played in 12 games, averaging 40.8 yards on 60 punts with 21 landing inside the 20-yard line.
+Four of Allen's punts went over 50 yards, including a season-long punt of 66 yards.

 In 2011, Allen punted 83 times and set a school record with a 46.3 yard average per punt.
-He ranked first in the nation with 39 punts inside the 20 yard line, and he had a season-long punt of 72 yards against Mississippi State.
-In the Poinsettia Bowl, he averaged 43.2 yards on five punts.
-Allen was named to the All-WAC first team and won the Ray Guy Award as the best college football punter.
+He ranked first in the nation with 39 punts inside the 20 yard line and had a season-long punt of 72 yards against Mississippi State.
+In the Poinsettia Bowl, Allen averaged 43.2 yards on five punts.
+He was named to the All-WAC first team and won the Ray Guy Award as the best college football punter.

 Allen averaged 48.0 yards on 45 punts as a senior in 2012.
 He had 21 punts that were longer than 50 yards and 20 punts that were downed inside the 20 yard line.
 Allen had a career-long 85-yard punt against New Mexico State.
 He led the NCAA in punting yards per punt, was a unanimous All-American, and won the Ray Guy Award for the second time, the first punter to ever win back-to-back Ray Guy Awards.